fmarquezg/fmarquezg.github.io/_posts/2018-02-10-ncaaf_player_weight.md

 <br>

 As we can see, Wisconsin is excelling and bulking players up.
 I expected all teams to have a positive slope, since after all players are maturing physically.
 However Alabama, Georgia, AND Ohio State slimmed down their OL.
+The negative slope might mean players are getting leaner.
+Perhaps 2016 was a bulking season for some, and 2017 was the season where excess fat was shreded to be ready for primetime.

 <figure>
      <img src="/images/linemen/school_progress_ol.png">